elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ### 4.2.
 Statistics
 Additonally, to the trimming function the program has a statisitc function implemented.
 This operation provides instead of a trimmed and filtered FASTQ file, a statistics-summary file for the given FASTQ file.
-Containing: the mean quality of a read, the  mean quality of the top and worst 10% (**find better definition**), the average spot length, as well as the amount of bases and the total number of reads.
+Containing: the mean quality of a read, the  mean quality of the top and calculate the worst 10% of the reads (**find better definition**), the average spot length, as well as the amount of bases and the total number of reads.
 This operation will only be contuct, when it is explicitelly specified by the user (see 5.
 Program Manual).

-- **Statistics**: this function provide the average of quality in the reads, the best and the worst 10% of the reads accoring to the quality.
+- **Statistics**: this function provide the average of quality in the reads, the best and the worst 10% of the reads accoring to the quiality.

 ```{p}
     run(takes argparse arguments)